By now, enough has been said about Duck Dynasty to make Sir Tim Berners-Lee sorry he invented the Internet.

 A person once asked me, in a provocative manner, if I approved of homosexuality.
 I replied with another question: ‘Tell me: when God looks at a gay person, does he endorse the existence of this person with love, or reject and condemn this person?’
 We must always consider the person.

-Nobody’s under any illusion that the pope will alter Catholic doctrine on sexuality, even though some of us might wish for a conversation about that.
+Nobody’s under any illusion that the pope will alter Catholic doctrine on sexuality.
 But he HAS modeled a radical shift in the church’s posture toward gays.

 If you want a sense of what that means for people in the gay community, take a look at The Advocate, an LGBT magazine — which also named Pope Francis their Person of the Year for 2013.